ArtificialRicky/Canny-Algorithm/README.md

 05. Start the compilation process:
 + `$ make -j8`

-+ `-j8` mean you use 8 processors (included hyper threading) to compile with cmake, you can modify the -j flag according to your processor.
++ `-j8` mean you use 8 processors (included hyper threading) to compile, you can modify the -j flag according to your processor.
 If you do not know the number of cores your processor, you can find it by typing `nproc`.

 06. Install OpenCV with: